Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

     ProfileHTTPXFF          - The state of the InsertXFF setting that, when enabled, inserts the client source address into the HTTP Headers of the Server side connection.

 #### "Create HTTP Profile" Request

+This request will create a new HTTP profile in the configuration and popu;ate teh environment variables with it's settings for use in additional requests.

 The inputs and outputs of the request are explained below: